fluid-project/kettle/README.md

 In this example we set up a form-encoded, writable dataSource targetted at the popular HTTP testing site `httpbin.org` sending a simple payload encoding two form elements.
 We use Kettle's built-in form encoding grade by configuring an `encoding` subcomponent name `kettle.dataSource.encoding.formenc`.
 You can try out this sample live in its place in the [examples directory](examples/formDataSource/formDataSource.js).
-Note that since this particular endpoint sends a JSON response rather than a form-encoded response, we need to defeat the dataSource's attempt to apply the inverse decoding in the response by writing `setResponseNamespaces: []`.
+Note that since this particular endpoint sends a JSON response rather than a form-encoded response, we need to defeat the dataSource's attempt to apply the inverse decoding in the response by writing `setResponseTransforms: []`.

 ### Built-in encodings